sabbirahmedfahim/Introduction-to-Algorithms/README.md

 <details>
 <summary><strong>🟢 When to use which topsort</strong></summary>

-DFS-based topo sort and BFS (Kahn’s algorithm) both detect cycles in DAGs while generating topological order, and BFS with a priority queue does the same but gives the **lexicographically smallest** order.
+DFS-based topo sort and BFS with a queue (Kahn’s algorithm) both detect cycles in DAGs while generating topological order, and BFS with a priority queue does the same but gives the **lexicographically smallest** order.

 </details>